Introduction

 │ ├── shader # Shader programs and uniform management

-│ └── asset # Geometric shapes and assets
+│ └── asset # Geometric shapes and primitives

 ├── scene # Scene graph, camera, and culling